openethereum/openethereum.github.io/JSONRPC-parity-module.md

 ***

-### parity_signerPort
+### parity_wsUrl

-Returns the port the signer is running on, error if not enabled
+Returns the hostname and the port of WebSockets/Signer server, error if not enabled.

 #### Parameters